danilop/SampleBatchProcessing/README.md

     ./SendJobs.py

 After a few minutes the first CloudWatch Alarm should trigger the "Up" scaling Policy to start EC2 Instances configured to consume "jobs" from the SQS queue.
-When all "jobs" are processed and the SQS is "empty" the seconf CloudWatch Alarm should trigger the "Down" scaling Policy to shutdown and terminate the EC2 Instances.
+When all "jobs" are processed and the SQS is "empty" the second CloudWatch Alarm should trigger the "Down" scaling Policy to shutdown and terminate the EC2 Instances.
-You should find the output of the processing in the S3 Bucket under the "ouput/" prefix.
+You should find the output of the processing in the S3 bucket under the "ouput/" prefix.

 ### Change the Launch Configuration of an Auto Scaling Group